Testing for a Linear CorrelationIn Exercises 13–28, construct a s... | Channels for Pearson+

 1

-Step 1: Construct a scatterplot using the given data.
-Plot 'Time' (in minutes) on the x-axis and 'Tip' (in dollars) on the y-axis.
-Each pair of values from the table represents a point on the scatterplot.
+Step 1: Begin by constructing a scatterplot using the given data.
+Plot the distance of the ride on the x-axis and the tip amount on the y-axis.
+This visual representation will help identify any apparent relationship between the two variables.

-Step 5: Interpret the results.
-If there is sufficient evidence of a linear correlation, discuss whether the scatterplot and correlation coefficient suggest that riders base their tips on the time of the ride.
-If not, explain why the evidence does not support the claim.
+Step 5: Interpret the results in the context of the problem.
+If a significant linear correlation is found, discuss whether the data suggests that riders base their tips on the distance of the ride.
+If no significant correlation is found, explain that the data does not support the claim.

 Verified video answer for a similar problem: